GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 Color images
 ------------

-Once a CPT file has been made it is relatively straightforward to generate a color image of a gridded data.
+Once a CPT has been made it is relatively straightforward to generate a color image of a gridded data.
 Here, we will extract a subset of the global 30" DEM (data id 9) from USGS: